-The UNODC Evaluation Policy was revised in 2022, considering inputs from UNODC Management, Staff and Member States.
-It now aligns with the Administrative Instruction on Evaluation in the UN Secretariat (ST/AI/2021/3) and the UNODC Strategy 2021-2025, which emphasize the importance of evaluation planning and use of evaluation results.
+The UNODC Evaluation Policy was revised in 2022, considering inputs from UNODC management and staff, as well as Member States, now aligning with the Administrative Instruction on Evaluation in the UN Secretariat (ST/AI/2021/3) and the UNODC Strategy 2021-2025, emphasizing the importance of evaluation planning and use of evaluation results.

 The Independent Evaluation Section (IES) is the operationally independent evaluation function at UNODC, with the Chief of IES reporting directly on the achievements, challenges and opportunities as identified in participatory, independent, inclusive, human rights, gender-responsive and utilization-focused evaluations at strategic, programme and project levels to UNODC's Executive Director and Member States.Read more about IES, who we are and what we do

 IES contributes to the implementation of the UNODC Strategy 2021-2025, which places increased emphases on evaluation and related services and products as a tool to strengthen accountability, transparency and learning at UNODC.
 IES ensures a wide variety of services and products to support evidence-based decision-making in UNODC's mandated areas of work in line with its three strategic pillars of mandated work.
 Click the three symbols or boxes below for further information.SEE ALSO THE 2-PAGER: IES YEAR IN REVIEW